roblesi/FiestaBoard/docs/features/HOME_ASSISTANT_SETUP.md

    docker-compose logs | grep -i "home\|assistant"
    ```

-3. **Verify rotation:**
+3. **Set as active page:**
+   - Go to Pages in the web UI
-   - Home Assistant rotates with Weather/DateTime
+   - Select your Home Assistant page as active
-   - May take a few refresh cycles to appear
+   - Content will refresh automatically

 ## Advanced Configuration